 If you’ve been through a long period of treatment, consider taking a break to think things over.
 Just a month off can help relieve some of the pressure you may be feeling.
 You might also use this time to reevaluate your goals or agree on a date to stop treatment.
 Deciding on a time to stop can be very difficult.
 But many couples find that setting a deadline helps them regain a sense of control.
 It can also give you a fresh outlook on other alternatives.

-It’s okay to decide to stop treatment.
+It’s OK to decide to stop treatment.
 You and your partner still have options.
 One is to plan for a life together without children.
 This may seem strange at first.
 But not having children can still lead to a satisfying life in ways you may not have expected.
 If you still want children, adoption is a gratifying and enriching alternative for many couples.
 Ask your doctor for information about adoption agencies.
 Talk to other parents who’ve adopted.
 And if adoption isn’t for you, you may want to consider getting involved with organizations like Big Brothers/Big Sisters.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |